scottgeigel/stoplight.io/netlify/blog-posts/writing-documentation-when-you-arent-a-technical-writer-—-part-one.md

 publishedDate: 2018-07-31T18:53:50.859Z
 author: Taylor Barnett
 title: Writing Documentation When You Aren't A Technical Writer — Part One
-subtitle: ' How do people actually read documentation and how to write documentation and code samples to maximize developer success'
+subtitle: 'How do people actually read documentation and how to write documentation and code samples to maximize developer success'
 image: /images/not-technical-writer-part-one.jpeg
 color: yellow
 disqus: